urrahaha/stable-diffusion-webui-reForge/README.md

 # Lora Block Weight (working) and Lora ctl (Control) (yet not working)

-I've added these repos adapted for reforge.
-Lora Block weight as a standalone extension and Lora control as a built-in extension.
+I've added these repos adapted for reforge.as a standalone extensions.

 To install lora block weight, go to Extensions->Install from URL and for "URL for extension's git repository", put `https://github.com/Panchovix/sd-webui-lora-block-weight-reforge.git`

 Or, in the extensions folder, do `git clone https://github.com/Panchovix/sd-webui-lora-block-weight-reforge.git`

+To install lora control (not yet working), go to Extensions->Install from URL and for "URL for extension's git repository", put `https://github.com/Panchovix/sd_webui_loractl_reforge.git`

+Or, in the extensions folder, do `git clone https://github.com/Panchovix/sd_webui_loractl_reforge.git`

 This wouldn't be possible to do without the original ones!